12 Essential Characteristics and Skills of Successful Entrepreneurs

 - Let go of the past.
 We’ve already discussed the importance of learning from your mistakes, but becoming more determined also means letting go of the past and moving forward.
-Everybody has regrets, but entrepreneurs don’t dwell on them, instead they take the lessons they have learnt and move on.
+Everybody has regrets, but entrepreneurs don’t dwell on them, instead, they take the lessons they have learned and move on.

 - Don’t rely on luck.
 Too often people wait for a ‘lucky break’ and although some might find themselves one of the few that get one, a majority of people waste opportunities in the hope that something big will come along without putting in any work.
 Entrepreneurs make their own luck, and create their own opportunities.

 - Words are powerful.
 Don’t waste your energy complaining.
 Entrepreneurs don’t have the energy to expend on moaning and griping when things don’t work out.
 Instead, they push the negativity away and use all of that energy working hard to make their dreams a reality.